-There is no automatic rule against making a reservist redundant, either while he or she is called out to serve or while he or she is working for the employer.
-However, s.17 of the Reserve Forces (Safeguard of Employment) Act 1985 makes it a criminal offence to dismiss a reservist (without his or her consent) when he or she is not called out, solely or mainly by reason of the fact that he or she might be called out.
+There is no automatic rule against making reservists redundant, either while they are called out to serve (including where they are mobilised to aid the military response to the coronavirus (COVID-19) pandemic) or while they are working for the employer.
+However, s.17 of the Reserve Forces (Safeguard of Employment) Act 1985 makes it a criminal offence to dismiss a reservist (without their consent) when they are not called out, solely or mainly by reason of the fact that they might be called out.
 Therefore, an employee's membership of the reserve forces should not influence the redundancy selection decision.

 Employees do not need the usual two years' qualifying service to claim unfair dismissal where the reason or principal reason for dismissal is the employee's reservist service.